sonukg/ProductBrowserApp/README.md

 ### iOS
 Requirements: A Mac with Xcode 15+ installed.
 1. Open the Android Studio project, and run the `iosApp` run configuration from the toolbar OR open `iosApp/iosApp.xcworkspace` in Xcode.
-2. Select the target iOS Simulator (e.g., iPhone 15 Pro).
+2. Select the target iOS Simulator (e.g., iPhone 16e).
 3. Click **Run** to build and deploy the iOS application using shared Compose UI.

 ## Screenshots